-You just completed your latest legal scholarship article and you’re ready to have it published in a noteworthy law review.
-Now the question is— which law reviews would be the best fit, and how can you maximize your chances of being accepted by one of your top choices?
+You just completed your latest legal scholarship article, and you’re ready to have it published.
+Now the question is—which law reviews would be the best fit?
+And how can you maximize the chances of your article being accepted by one of your top choices?

-Even for the most seasoned legal scholars, submissions can be daunting.
-There’s a lot to think about when managing submissions to multiple law reviews— from deciding which journals to target, to tracking which law reviews have made a decision on your article, to knowing when to make expedite requests.
-In this post, we’re sharing some submissions pro-tips that you can use to improve your chances of publication and save precious time.
-So, before you rush to hit the submit button, make sure you’re taking these steps!
+Even for the most seasoned legal scholars, law review submissions can be daunting.
+There’s a lot to think about when managing submissions to multiple law reviews—from choosing journals to target, to tracking which law reviews have made a decision on your article, to knowing when to make expedite requests.

-In order to increase your chances of article placement, aim to submit to multiple relevant law reviews at times when you know that they are likely to begin or are in the process of reviewing articles.
+The first tip we have to increase your chances of article placement is to know when most law reviews are actively working to fill their next volumes and to aim to submit during those times.
 There is no hard science behind when to submit to law reviews.
 However, our historical submission season data does point to two peak times:

 - August through October